-NWLDC - Waste Services have outlined where bin collection points should be located in the circumstances that the highway is either adopted or unadopted.
+NWLDC - Waste Services have outlined where bin collection points should be located in the circumstances that the highway is largely unadopted.

 Severn Trent Water no representation received at the time of this report.
 Any response received will be reported to Members on the update sheet.